fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 # Model

 We call init.
-Init creates a university with name StudyRight.
+Init creates a university with name StudyRight and with 15 min-credits.
 Init creates a student with name Alice and with 20 credits.
 Init creates a student with name Bob and with 10 credits.
 StudyRight has students and is uni of Alice and Bob.